GeertjanWielenga/OJETCourse/README.md

 understanding of the concepts underpinning Oracle JET.

-The samples will each form the basis of a chapter or exercise in a course and/or a MOOC on Oracle JET.
+The samples will each form the basis of a chapter or exercise in a book and/or course and/or a MOOC on Oracle JET.

 The idea is to start from scratch, without any libraries, then include Require.js, then Knockout.js, then Require Text, etc,